MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-connector.md

 During the preview period, every organization has a fixed quota of up to 2 million items for indexing content from external systems across all connections.

 > [!NOTE]
-> Graph Connectors quota is available for free for the duration of the preview and will change at general availability.
+> Graph Connectors quota is available for free for the duration of the preview.
+This will change at general availability.

 The available index quota and consumption will be displayed on the Connectors landing page.